 In an effort to celebrate alumni and track the relationship between GPA, rank, and scholarship here are the GSE students who have been recruited and scholarshipped to play at the next level:

 Whether they have a varsity esports program, student-run club program, or no program at all, GSE is committed to making sure every student knows what opportunities are available to them at NJ institutions of higher learning.

 Here is every college and university in NJ, their esports program status, and contact information.
 Schools highlighted in blue are currently part of GSE’s collegiate portal.

 A little more than half of NJ students will head out-of-state for college.
 The most popular destination for these students is Pennsylvania.
 Where NJ collegiate esports is in its infancy, Pennsylvania collegiate esports is more mature.

-GSE has been working with colleges in Pennsylvania who have robust, varsity esports programs to create a pipeline for GSE gamers.
-PA schools currently in GSE’s collegiate portal:
+GSE has been working with colleges in Pennsylvania and beyond who have robust, varsity esports programs to create a pipeline for GSE gamers.
+Here are the non-NJ schools currently in GSE’s collegiate portal: